 There are KPIs which are leading indicator and some that are lagging in this bucket:

 Having a solid lifecycle management program in place is the key to retention.
-Another big fail point for Fintechs and even banks.
+Another big fail point for startups and even banks.
 Once the product is “sold”, very few go back and speak to that customer to try and increase their usage.
-Incentives are a great tool for most fintechs (think spend XX and get YY), but information and education can be just as rewarding.
+Incentives are a great tool for most startups (think spend XX and get YY), but information and education can be just as rewarding.
 Just keep the dialogue going!

 For some reason (way beyond me) McClure put referrals as the step before purchase.
 That's not how it works.
 But, that's ok, we'll just switch them around.
 Revenue is McClure's way of saying that "a purchase" happens.
 This is the conversion point.
 You now have a full-blown customer that's been pooped out of your funnel straight into your reverse funnel.